-This booklet is designed to give you information about having a mastectomy and the care you will receive before, during and after your operation.
+This booklet is designed to give you information about having a mammoplasty and the care you will receive before, during and after your operation.
 We hope it will answer some of the questions that you or those who care for you may have at this time.
 It is not meant to replace the discussion between you and your surgeon and breast care nurse, but help you to understand more about what is discussed.

-What is a mastectomy?
+What is a therapeutic mammoplasty?

-Mastectomy means the removal of the whole breast including the nipple.
-The end result is a visible scar across half of the chest, usually hidden by the bra cup.
-As time passes the scar will fade and become less visible, although it will never completely vanish.
+Mammoplasty means the removal of some of the breast encompassing the tumour in a way that moves breast tissue to allow a good cosmetic result.
+Sometimes both breasts will undergo the same procedure to reduce the unaffected breast to achieve symmetry.
+Scars are usually around the nipple and down into the fold of the breast so will usually be hidden by the bra cup.
+As time passes the scars will fade and become less visible, although it will never completely vanish.